willdurand/Hateoas/README.md

 ```

-### LinkBuilder, CallableLinkBuilder
+### RouteAwareLinkBuilder, CallableLinkBuilder

-This library also provides a `LinkBuilder` which relies on a
+This library also provides a `RouteAwareLinkBuilder` which relies on a
 `UrlGeneratorInterface` instance under the hood.
 In Symfony2, you could use the
 `router` service as shown in the following example, but **this library is not
 tied to Symfony2**.